Note: The content was pulled in whole from my post on Electoral Reform and then updated and adjusted for this new site.

 As a byproduct of NOT being a democracy you also need to to understand that our representatives do not care about public opinion unless you are rich:

-Does Democracy Still Work in America?
-(The Young Turks)
+- Does Democracy Still Work in America (the Young Turks, Sep 2013)

 Here are some quotes from the above studies and their coverage: